balancedbody/uk-compare-tool-docs/README.md

 8. Pick a product category.
 9. In stock, temporarily out of stock, or permanently out of stock.

+Note: The tags on the right will be filter options on category pages.

 Once updated or published, the product changes will be automatically reflected on the live site.